We updated this article to include a new class exercise. The article was originally published on August 21, 2018.

-From systems thinking to design sprints, these innovative class exercises can help you adopt, implement, and refine your own coursework for maximum impact.
+From systems thinking to design sprints, take inspiration from these innovative class exercises to help you refine your own coursework for maximum impact.

 1) The Pin-Up Exercise